Ultrae/ChampsDetect/README.md

 ## Presentation
-    This is the repository developed for 'HackTaFerme' in which we got the second place.
+    This is the repository developed for the 'HackTaFerme' hackathon in which we got the second place.
-    This project was proposed by Sébastien and Basile at the level of the vine, and by Jean-Baptiste Guichon for the field crop plots.
+    This project was proposed by Sébastien and Basile at the vineyard level, and by Jean-Baptiste Guichon for the field crop plots.

     This project allows winemakers to detect the rate of healthy grapes in a bucket of grapes